-I Promise to Be and Active Participant in the Patient-Doctor Relationship
+I Promise to Be an Active Participant in the Patient-Doctor Relationship

 To Join the Health Mindfulness Movement and to explore more informed topics written by Dr. Liza Colimon visit healthvows.org